1.6 Three-Hundred-Hour Study Plan

 Key Takeaways

-Last updated: May 2026
+Last updated: June 2026

 Turning 300 hours into a calendar

-CFA Institute notes that successful candidates report spending over 300 hours on average per level.
-Treat that number as a planning baseline, not a promise.
-A candidate with accounting and markets experience may need different time than a candidate seeing finance for the first time, but both need a calendar that makes the work visible.
+CFA Institute reports that successful candidates spend, on average, more than 300 hours per level.
+Treat that as a planning baseline, not a promise: a candidate with accounting and markets experience may need fewer hours than someone meeting finance for the first time, but both need a calendar that makes the work visible.
+Start from the exam window and count backward.

-PhaseApproximate hoursMain output
+PhaseApprox. hoursMain output

-Source setup and diagnostic10-15Official fact sheet, topic map, baseline quiz.
+Source setup and diagnostic10–15Official fact sheet, topic map, baseline quiz

-Second-pass practice70-90Mixed questions, error log, weak-topic repair.
+Second-pass practice70–90Mixed questions, error log, weak-topic repair

-PSM and logistics10-20Completed PSM, passport check, appointment plan.
+PSM and logistics10–20Completed PSM, passport check, appointment plan

 Weekly structure